aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Tentation Stay
 **Topic:** Tentation Stay
 **Content:** All tents for Tentation Stay 2025 are SOLD OUT – thank you for the overwhelming love.
 To accommodate more Tentation lovers we offer a limited amount of extra tents in WUNDERWALD.
-Please note: The Garbicz Festival entrance ticket is NOT included in this purchase!
+Please note: The Garbicz Festival (Garbicz) Festival (Garbicz Festival (Garbicz)) entrance ticket is NOT included in this purchase!
 If you'd like to be the first to hear about next year's glamping bookings, simply drop us a line at tentation@garbiczfestival.com and we'll add you to the 2026 mailing list.

 ## Ticket Swap
 **Topic:** Ticket Swap